la2050/archive/_projects/2016/culinary-skills-in-a-box-giving-children-in-child-care-the-tools-to-establish-healthy-habits.md

   - Infrastructure (building/space/vehicles
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Child care providers are empowered to try new foods and skills with Culinary Skills in a Box.
+Thematic recipes, skills, tools and incentives are delivered monthly to a child care provider’s home, including the recipe ingredients!
+  This project increases access and willingness to try new foods.
+The box is focused on helping the provider introduce culinary skills and healthful foods to children.
+Culinary skills and food delivery addresses childhood obesity and food access issues in L.A.
+County.
 project_impact: '["Access to healthy food","Obesity"]'
 project_proposal_best_place: >-
   We will make L.A.
 County the healthiest place to live by changing the